LVricella/evo-120/builder/java/README.md

 - run a placeholder checksum/update step
 - save the output Option File
 - run in debug-only mode against a base OF
+- write debug output to a text report file

 ## Important limitation